-There will be two Fall 2018 sessions for the Leadership Seminar Series.
-They will be held on the following days and times:
+There will be two Spring 2023 sessions for the Leadership Seminar Series.
+They will be held on either:

 The Leadership Seminar Series is a casual and fun program designed to provide you with an opportunity to explore leadership with a small group of your peers and apply what you learn to your life experiences.
 Students will examine the history and evolution of leadership, will learn about personal strengths and preferences and how to work with others, will learn about important components of effective leadership, and will identify strategies for creating positive change.

 - Understand the historical and theoretical background of leadership.